Austin Davis (American football)

+Davis later served as the offensive coordinator for the Auburn Tigers but left the program within two months and coaching no games.
+Prior to Auburn, he was the quarterbacks coach for the Seattle Seahawks for two seasons.

-Early years
+Early life

 Davis was born on June 2, 1989.
 Davis attended West Lauderdale High School in Collinsville, Mississippi, where he was coached by Stan McCain.
 He would become the winningest quarterback in the school's history.
 As a senior, Davis threw for 1,100 yards passing with 15 touchdowns, rushed for 600 yards with six touchdowns and recorded a 67 percent completion rating.
 He was a four-year letterwinner and was named team MVP.
 During his career, Davis received all-area honors, was named best offensive back in the district and played in the Mississippi/Alabama All-Star game.

 Davis' cousin, Jason Smith, had a nine-year career in Major League Baseball and his brother, Bo, played baseball for the San Diego Padres organization and helped lead the Southern Miss Golden Eagles to their first College World Series appearance.
 Davis was also an all-state baseball player in high school.